SLieve/technicalgrimoire/_games/tempered-legacy.md

 - Different templates for making your own Regrets.
 - and more!

+> "I think it's an incredible book to pick up if you ever want to introduce more compelling magic items into your game, that could be fantasy, sci-fi, or anywhere in-between." - [Omnimyth Press](https://omnimyth.press/review-tempered-legacy/)

+> "Tempered Legacy is a fun and new way to give life to magic items.
+The system-neutral approach provides a universal platform from which to work, and adapting this framework to any fantasy roleplaying game should be as easy as one, two, three…" - [Rolling Boxcars](https://rollingboxcars.com/2020/08/31/unlocking-potential-a-review-of-tempered-legacy/)

 <div class="row centerButtons">
   <div class="col-md-6 col-12">
     <a class="btn tempered-btn notransition snipcart-add-item"